chadwpry/algorithm-practices/README.md

 ## Reverse

-Run all tests for reverse algorithm
+Run all tests for reverse algorithm.

 ```sh
 make test-reverse